 Some stuff behind the official bio

 I was born and raised in Reinosa (a place colder and with as little light as Brussels, which makes me one of the least complaining Spanish expats here).
-I’m the oldest of 4 (3 guys subject to the rule of one sister).
-Lived in my hometown (on the top of my parents’ hotel ; many people find this interesting…) until at age 17 I had to decide between accepting a scholarship to play basketball or moving to Madrid to study there.
-I did the latter (no regrets, I truly had no future at all in basketball) and chose to study Law.
-I’m the first lawyer in a family of businesspeople (which is why I generally understand clients better than my fellow lawyers).
-In my free time (the little that my firm, academic activities and this blog allow me) I try to travel to Spain to spend time with my family; read; visit as many restaurants as I can; and do sports (to compensate for the visits to the restaurants).
+I’m the oldest of 4; lived in my hometown (on the top of my parents’ hotel ; never miss an opportunity to advertise it…) until at age 17 I had to decide between accepting a scholarship to play basketball and moving to Madrid to study there.
+I did the latter (no regrets, I had no future at all in basketball) and chose to study Law.
+I’m the first lawyer in a family in which everyone runs small businesses (which is why I generally understand clients better than my fellow lawyers).
+When I was not at the office I used to travel, read and visit restaurants; that changed a bit (for much better) two years ago when my son Edu joined the family.
+Any remaining time is used for preparing triathlon training plans that tend not to be complied with.